Mansa School Borehole Project – Zambia

 Luapula Province is located in the northeastern part of Zambia, sharing a border with the Democratic Republic of Congo.

 There are 3 schools in the catchment area.
 The schools serve as venues for HIV/ AIDS education projects, VCT events, hygiene and prevention sessions, peer educators, and male and female youth club.
 There are projects involving permaculture, gardening, and appropriate technology.
 These activities focus on crop diversification, progressive farming methods, and alternative fuel initiatives.

 The schools facilitate students living in rural villages from preschool to grade nine.
 The schools currently lack appropriate water sources.
 As a result, students, teachers, and members of surrounding communities travel long distances to obtain water for consumption and frequent unprotected water sources, such as local streams.

-The lack of a clean water source results in the frequent illness of students and teachers from waterborne diseases and creates problems of sanitation within school facilities.
+The lack of a clean water source results in the frequent illness of students and teachers from waterborne diseases and creates problems with sanitation within school facilities.

-This project is to install a new borehole at each of 3 schools.
+This project is to install a new borehole at each of the 3 schools.

 A borehole is a deep well with a hand pump, and can last a lifetime with proper maintenance.
 Afridev hand pumps will be used, and are capable of lifting water from depths of about 45 meters.

 The work will be done by skilled technicians.
 Some of the existing structures will be utilized.
 On the first day, there will be some demolition and installation of the pedestals.
 Then, after one week, allowing the pedestals to cure, the pumps and PVC piping will be installed

 Water Charity is participating in cooperation with the Peace Corps Partnership Program, and is providing funds for the materials.

 The community will provide the sand and perform the unskilled labor.